What does SAG-Eligible mean?

 Enjoy the SAG-Eligible status!
 And definitely keep in touch with your agent and/or manager about the proper timing for making the leap to SAG membership.
 Based on your reps’ plans for you, your goals, and whether we’re facing the onset of hiatus or the start of pilot season, you could use a second opinion on the perfect moment to join.

 Wanna be sure your tools *and* your mindset are in peak form before joining an actors union?
-Start your 11-day FREE training today!
+Let us get you in gear with some FREE training right now!

 Good luck — and do good work!